aws/aws-parallelcluster/docs/configuration.rst

 aliases
 ^^^^^^^
-This is the aliases section.
-Use this section to customize the `ssh` command.
+Aliases section.
+Customize the `ssh` command here.

-`CFN_USER` is set to the default username for the os.
+`CFN_USER` is set to the default username for the OS.
 `MASTER_IP` is set to the IP address of the master instance.
 `ARGS` is set to whatever arguments the user provides after `pcluster ssh cluster_name`. ::